 Hazel always gets better cell-phone reception than the rest of us.

-mabrndt Premium Member over 1 year ago
+mabrndt Premium Member about 2 years ago

-Portrait of Mette Sophie Fuglsang, the artist’s aunt
+Portrait of Mette Sophie Fuglsang, the artist’s aunt:

 Paste (including the quote marks)